Croatia Itinerary For 2 Weeks: Perfect 14-Day Route For First-Timers

 Although Croatia has much to offer and no place is less valuable than others, there are some places you should definitely visit if you want the true experience.

-First of all, you should start in Zagreb.
-It’s the central city of Croatia and has a rich cultural life.
-There is always some festival, whether a movie, food, or music festival.
 Zagreb also has a rich nightlife, and everyone will find something for themselves.
-There are many parks where you can rest from the urban lifestyle and many fascinating museums, such as the Museum of Broken Relationships, or traditional ones, like The Archaeological Museum.
+There are many parks where you can rest from the urban lifestyle, as well as fascinating museums, such as the Museum of Broken Relationships, and traditional ones, like the Archaeological Museum.

 PLITVICE LAKES NATIONAL PARK FALL BEST PHOTO

 Thousands of people visit Plitvice every year; although it gets crowded, it’s worth it.
-Beautiful waterfalls and rivers immersed in the forest are a memorable experience and one you shouldn’t miss.
+Beautiful waterfalls and rivers, immersed in the forest, offer a memorable experience you shouldn’t miss.

 Pula, Istria.
 Driving Zagreb to Dubrovnik